mapbox/mapbox.js/API.md

 _Returns_: a `L.mapbox.legendControl` object.

+### legendControl.addLegend(legend: string)

+Adds a legend to the legendControl.

+_Arguments_:

+1. (required) legend data, a string which may contain HTML.
+It will be sanitized by the legendControl's sanitizer option.

+### legendControl.removeLegend(legend: string)

+Removes a legend from the legendControl.

+_Arguments_:

+1. (required) legend data to remove.

 ## L.mapbox.gridControl(layer L.mapbox.gridLayer, options: object)

 Interaction is what we call interactive parts of maps that are created with